openearthplatforminitiative/data-pipelines/data_pipelines/assets/sentinel/README.md

 Expected runtime for all of brazil using bilinear: 120 hours

-Expected runtime for all of brazil using lanczos: 86 + XX hours
+Expected runtime for all of brazil using lanczos: 370 hours

 ### Move files and cleanup